 As the substance ionizes at physiologically relevant pH, the estimation may be less accurate.

-all models applied the estimated BCF values range from 0.11 to 3.2 L/kg.
+Considering the applied models the estimated BCF values range from 0.9

+to 9.3 L/kg.
 Based on the available information on the log Kow (log Kow

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.Reproduction or further distribution of this information may be subject to copyright protection.
 Use of the information without obtaining the permission from the owner(s) of the respective information might violate the rights of the owner.